Chart Color Schemes

 Carlingford - West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Carlingford - West's population is around 20729 as of Aug 2025.
-This reflects an increase of 1478 people (7.7%) since the 2021 Census which reported a population of 19251 people.
-The change was inferred from the estimated resident population of 20603 from the ABS as of June 2024 and an additional 351 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3443 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Carlingford - West's growth of 7.7% since the 2021 census exceeded the state (6.4%) and its SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 79.6% of overall population gains during recent periods.
+Carlingford - West's population is 20,735 as of Nov 2025.
+This shows an increase of 1,484 people since the 2021 Census, which reported a population of 19,251.
+The growth is inferred from ABS figures: 20,603 in June 2024 and an additional 353 validated new addresses since the Census date.
+This results in a density ratio of 3,444 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
+Carlingford - West's growth of 7.7% since the 2021 census exceeded both the SA3 area (6.5%) and state levels, indicating growth leadership in the region.
+Overseas migration contributed approximately 79.6% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, an above median growth is projected, with the area expected to grow by 3479 persons to 2041, recording a gain of 16.2% in total over the 17 years.
+Based on demographic trends and latest population numbers, an above median growth is projected, with the area expected to grow by 3,479 persons to 2041, recording a gain of 16.1% over the 17 years.

 Frequently Asked Questions - Population